 to do one thing and another tell us to do the opposite.
 Like the metaphorical devil and angel on our shoulders, if we have no centred awareness, we

 might feel we could become schizophrenic.
 This certificate-course is based on the method of Voice Dialogue by H. & S. Stone.
-However, I am
+However, I am adding

-psychological technique with meditation.
+technique with meditation.